Overview

 Term 2

-In term 2 all School of Design students will participate in the Grand Challenge, School-wide unit.
-The aim of this unit is to connect and challenge all students in the School through the introduction of a ‘wicked’ design problem that requires a cross disciplinary approach to problem solving involving an external international scientific or industry partner (or both).
+In Term 2 all School of Design students will participate in the Grand Challenge, School-wide unit.
+The aim of this unit is to connect and challenge all students in the School through the introduction of a ‘wicked’ design problem that requires a cross disciplinary approach to problem solving which may involve external international partners.
 This unit and lecture series has been hugely successful in connecting and disrupting disciplines, people, philosophies and approaches to design thinking whilst providing our student body with very unique networking opportunities.

 Term 3

-You will be mentored throughout the IRP to help you develop your voice and your project.
+Students will be mentored throughout the IRP to help them develop their voice and their project.
 There will also be opportunities to make connections with peers throughout the IRP.
-This includes a burst mode week called ‘Mirror Mirror’ where students can present work in progress and give and receive peer feedback.
-A ‘Final Engagement’, will ask professional experts to critique your choices through a series of talks, post a public-facing event.
+A ‘Final Engagement’, will ask professional experts to critique your choices through a series of talks, post a public exhibition.

 AcrossRCA